So you've landed in London and have more than six hours to kill. Don't hang around the airport! Go into the city and see and do as much as you can!

 Things You'll Need

-- Map of the London subway system (The Tube)
+- A map of the London Subway system (The Tube)

 - Energy to walk

 Travel to the city.
-Taking a taxi is expensive and can take longer than public transportation due to traffic.
-The Heathrow Express train will get you into the center of town in 15 minutes but is a bit costly.
-If you have more than six hours to spend, take the subway.
-A ride on the Tube will take 45 minutes to an hour one way, depending on the time.
+Taking a taxi is expensive and can take longer than public transportation due to traffic!
+I advise taking the train -- The Heathrow Express will get you into the center of town in 15 minutes, but is a bit costly -- or, if you have more than six hours to spend, the subway.
+A ride on The Tube will take 45 minutes to an hour one-way, depending on the time.
 Plan your day accordingly.

 Check out the best shopping areas London has to offer!
-Oxford Street boasts a variety of department stores -- Marks and Spencer's, Selfridges, H&M, Benetton and many womens' favorite: TopShop!
+Oxford Street boasts a variety of department stores -- Marks and Spencer's, Selfridges, H&M, Colors of Benetton and many womens' favorite -- TopShop!
 Regent Street has higher-end shops.

-Go to Knightsbridge and visit Harrod's.
-Pretend you're rich and wander through this giant luxury department store for hours!
+Go to Knightsbridge and visit Harrods: Pretend you're rich and wander through this giant luxury department store, owned by who would have become the father-in-law of the late Princess Diana, for hours!
 They have everything from $200 baby outfits to Pug-a-poo puppies in the pet department!
 Enjoy delicious freshly-baked bread and pastries in the food court, as well as fine chocolate and candy, various teas, sushi, seafood and fruit from around the world.

 Visit the museums: Go to the Natural History Museum and Science Museum in South Kensington.
 See the mummies at the British Museum on Great Russell Street.
 They are all free.
 If you're willing to pay money to see some "culture", visit the London Planetarium and Madame Tussaud's, where you can see your favorite celebrities immortalized in wax, near Baker Street!